Trust in active management is easier when you ask the right questions

 Nikko AM Global Equity Team

-Our five portfolio managers have an average of 22 years’ industry experience and have worked together as a Global Equity team for eight years.
-They have recently recruited an analyst, who is the first appointment of a new generation of talent to the team.
-The team’s deliberate flat structure fosters individual accountability and collective responsibility.
+Our five portfolio managers have an average of 22 years' industry experience and have worked together as a Global Equity team for eight years.
+In February 2019, Michael Chen joined the team and later in September Ellie Stephenson joined the team as Portfolio Analysts.
+They are the first in a new generation of talent, on the path to becoming Portfolio Managers.
+The team's deliberate flat structure fosters individual accountability and collective responsibility.
 It is designed to take advantage of the diversity of backgrounds and areas of specialisation to ensure the team can find the investment opportunities others don’t.

 Effective execution is essential to fully harness Future Quality ideas in portfolios.
 We combine a differentiated process with a highly collaborative culture to achieve our goal: high conviction portfolios delivering the best outcome for clients.
 It is this combination of extensive experience, Future Quality style and effective execution that offers a compelling and differentiated outcome for our clients.